Asbestos Abatement and Removal

 Overview

 Asbestos can be present in a wide range of building materials, particularly in older properties.
-When disturbed, it must be handled carefully to prevent fibres from spreading.
+When disturbed during renovation or demolition, it must be handled carefully to prevent fibres from spreading into surrounding areas.

 We identify where asbestos is present, assess its condition, and determine whether it should be removed or left in place under controlled conditions.